Austin-Williams/OB-notes/blackmail-resistant-blinding-in-OB-contracts.md

 To bring the moderator into the fold, either the vendor or the buyer simply reveal `R` to the moderator -- at which point the moderator can learn `SECRETDATA` and confirm that it's the value to which the buyer committed... but he can't convince any third party of that fact without revealing his own private pgp key.

-Finally, during rating time, the buyer can choose to unblind the value by adding revealing and appending the private key to `B'` and `R` to the contract before signing it.
+Finally, during rating time, the buyer can choose to unblind the value by appending the private key to `B'` and the value `R` to the contract before signing it.

 Any third party can then unblind and verify the value `SECRETDATA`.